-ADOPTING A CODE OF CONDUCT FOR FOR JUDICIAL EMPLOYEES Administrative Order No. 96 33 (Revising Administrative Order No. 96-27)
+ADOPTING A CODE OF CONDUCT FOR FOR JUDICIAL EMPLOYEES Administrative Order No. 97 -41 (Replacing Administrative Order No. 96-33)

 On May 27, 1994, the Chief Justice authorized the Administrative Office of the Courts to draft and circulate a proposed Code of Conduct for judicial employees.
 Absent such a code, the conduct of all judicial department employees is governed by the Code of Judicial Conduct for judges.
 A code was drafted and circulated and approved by the Arizona Judicial Council on June 4, 1996.
+A revised Code was approved by the Arizona Judicial Council on June 9, 1997.